mosaf/Res-SRDiff/README.md

 mkdir -p out_dir
 mv path_to_downloaded_weights.pt out_dir/
 ```
-⚠️ Note: The provided weights are for research use only and were trained on de-identified/public datasets.
+⚠️ Note: The provided weights are for research use only and were trained on public datasets.